eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 DynamicData data(inner);
 ```
-This `DynamicData` will be represented in memory as follow, with only one allocation:
+This data from `inner` will be represented in memory as follow, with only one allocation:
 ![](inner-memory.png)

 The next complex type: